dberzano/dberzano.github.io/alice/vcaf/usersguide/index.md

 #### The AliceVaf.par package

-Use the `AliceVaf.par` package to enalbe and control AliRoot options on the client, master and all the workers.
+Use the `AliceVaf.par` package to enable and control AliRoot options on the client, master and all the workers.
 Such options include things as connecting to AliEn or enabling extra libraries.